 Medical communications and medical marketing companies; financial media; biotechnology and investment publications; university, college, or institute newsletters; and program bulletins and noneditorial entities such as publishers and representatives of sales, marketing, or advertising departments are NOT eligible for media registration.
 Individuals, agents, or contractors providing coverage for or being sponsored by industry may not register as media.

-Any publication, supplement, or electronic product devoted exclusively to the coverage of the conference (eg, meeting highlights, online conference proceedings or reporting, newsletters, and audio conferences) that is distributed nationally or internationally must have the prior written approval of the Conference Organizer.
+Any publication, supplement, or electronic product devoted exclusively to the coverage of the conference (e.g., meeting highlights, online conference proceedings or reporting, newsletters, and audio conferences) that are distributed nationally or internationally must have the prior written approval of the Conference Organizer.

 To be accredited, journalists should submit the following:

 - Name, complete contact information (office and mobile phone numbers, physical address and email address), and the name of the media outlet they will be representing

 - Proof of employment by the media outlet (e.g., a copy of the publication’s masthead with the reporter’s name listed) or a letter of assignment from the editor, producer, or news director of the outlet if the reporter is freelance

 - Two articles or news reports from recognized media outlets, preferably from a previous CROI, published in the last 12 months, that credit the reporter who is seeking media accreditation and demonstrate the reporter’s capacity to cover the types of research issues addressed at the conference